 The analysis highlights that 5GQT protein is much more efficient in forming the stable dead-end complex with most of the ligand suggesting that the protein Lectin present in the Lantana camera will be useful in pelleting the compounds present the industrial distillery effluent in a more efficient way as compared to the other proteins used in this study.
-The interaction of the amino acid residues of the of Lectin (PDB ID: 5GQT) with the ligands is shown in Figure 3.
+The interaction of the amino acid residues of the of Lectin (PDB ID: 5GQT) with the ligands is shown in Fig. 3.